red574890/TMMA-report-project/Readme.md

 # Taipei Mixed Martial Art Project

 ## Background
-After I finished implementing the ERP system for this company.
-They asked me to add in several extra functions, including report and batch processing.
+After I finished implementing the ERP system for this company in May, 2018, TMMA asked me to add several extra functions, including report and batch processing.

-After 5 new functions, executing individul code started to become tedious.
+After adding five new functions, executing individual code started to become tedious.

-Therefore, I created a application to organize all the extra functions so that they can be more productive.
+Therefore, I created an application to organize all the extra functions to be more productive.

+This project spent around 10 months and eventually they can fully utilize ERP sytem.

-## file introduction
+## File introduction
 ### 1. TMMAinfo.txt
 This file works as a config file.
-It records the following information for MSSQL database.
+It records the following information for the MSSQL database.

 serverid      &nbsp;&nbsp;&nbsp;&nbsp;   __*// SQL server id*__